Interested in a private company training? Request it here.

 Azure Static Web Apps is a service that automatically builds and deploys full stack web apps to Azure from a GitHub or Azure DevOps repository.
 E.g., an Angular application is just a collection of static files and doesn't really require a backend except for API calls.
 Azure Static Web Apps makes it easy to deploy and scale such an app.

-This training is designed to get developers up to speed with designing, developing, hosting, and managing web applications using Microsoft Azure.
-Azure Web Apps and Azure Functions will contain your code, Azure SQL, Cosmos DB and Blob Storage will hold your data and Message Brokers and Logic Apps will wire it all together.
+This training is designed to get developers up to speed with designing, developing, hosting and managing web applications on Microsoft Azure.
+Your code will run in Azure Web Apps and Azure Functions, while Azure SQL, Cosmos DB and Blob Storage will store your data.
+Message Brokers and Logic Apps will connect the different components.
 You will also learn about security, monitoring and automated deployment.
+Finally, you will be introduced to Aspire, which simplifies the setup of distributed applications.

 This course is intended for web developers who would like to get familiar with the web development services and tools of Microsoft Azure, focusing on the PaaS (Platform as a Service) offerings from Microsoft Azure.
 A basic understanding of C# and ASP.NET is required.